TheRoks/next16-commerce/STEPS.md

 ## Setup and problem

 - This is a e commerce demo app.
 The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
 - Demo app.
 Ecommerce mimic.
 Everything here looks pretty decent.
-Home page, browse page, login page, about page, profile page.
+Home page, browse page, about page, login page, profile page.
 - I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
-Could also use the underscore components.
 Services and queries talking to my db.
 - Purposefully added slowness to my data fetching.
-- (Also using typed routes to get these page props and type safe links).
-- This is a regular next.js codebase, nothing fancy, however, keep in mind we have a good mix of static and dynamic content.
+- This is a regular next.js codebase, nothing fancy, however, keep in mind we have a good mix of static and dynamic content because of our user dependent features.
 - Let's say the team here has reported issues with architecture and prop drilling, excessive client side JS, and need help utilizing static generation and caching.
 - The goal here is to improve this regular Next.js codebase and enhance it with modern patterns, regarding architecture, composition, and caching capabilities, to make it faster, more scalable, and easier to maintain.
 - (Improvements based on my exp building with server comp also and other codebases I have seen, and what devs commonly do wrong or struggle to find solutions for).